-The attorneys at Raynes & Lawn are experienced trial lawyers who understand the importance of thoroughly investigating all of our clients’ claims.
+The Personal Injury Attorneys at Raynes & Lawn are experienced trial lawyers who understand the importance of thoroughly investigating all of our clients’ claims.
 We have recovered substantial record settlements and verdicts for our clients who have suffered spinal cord injuries because of the negligence of others.
 We thoroughly investigate and zealously prosecute our cases on behalf of our clients.
 We retain and work closely with top experts in the country to build strong cases that clearly show liability.
 When you work with our attorneys, we will partner with you to build the strongest possible case.
 Our legal team is responsive and keeps our clients up-to-date on their claims at all times so that you will know what to expect.

 If you or a loved one has been critically injured do to someone else’s negligence, please click here to fill out the contact form, or call 1-800-535-1797 and someone from our team will be ready to help.

 For the general public: This Blog/Website is made available by the law firm publisher, Raynes & Lawn, for educational purposes.
 It provides general information and a general understanding of the law but does not provide specific legal advice.
 By using this site, commenting on posts, or sending inquiries through the site or contact email, you confirm that there is no attorney-client relationship between you and the Blog/Website publisher.
 The Blog/Website should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.